Sellersville, Pennsylvania: Transportation

 As of 2020 there were 13.33 mi of public roads in Sellersville, of which 3.68 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 9.65 mi were maintained by the borough.

 Main Street serves as the main north-south road through Sellersville, becoming Bethlehem Pike to the north and south.
 Pennsylvania Route 152 passes through Sellersville southwest-northeast along Main Street and Park Avenue, heading northeast into Perkasie.
 Pennsylvania Route 309 bypasses Sellersville to the west along a freeway, with interchanges at PA 152 and Lawn Avenue providing access to Sellersville.
 Pennsylvania Route 563 passes east-west to the north of Sellersville.

 There is currently no public transportation in Sellersville.
 Sellersville was once served by SEPTA's Bethlehem Line which provided passenger service north to Quakertown and Bethlehem and south to Philadelphia, but service ended in 1981.
 Restoration of train service to Quakertown has been proposed.
 The East Penn Railroad operates freight service through Sellersville along a branch from Telford to Quakertown along the former SEPTA tracks.
-The Sellersville station currently serves as Borough offices.
+Sellersville station currently serves as borough offices.